Apis mellifera intermissa

 Apis mellifera intermissa is an African subspecies of the western honey bee.

 Description

 Previously classified as A. m.intermissa v.
 Buttel-Reepen a reviewed classification of genus instead states the sub-species as A. m. intermissa v.
-Maa (M. S. Engel 1999) Found in the south of Spain and the (Maghreb) north of the Sahara desert in Africa, ranging from the east (Libya) to the west (Morocco), and is adapted to dry climates.
+Maa (M. S. Engel 1999) Found in the south of Spain and the (Maghreb) north of the Sahara desert in Africa, ranging from the east (Libya, Algeria) to the west (Morocco), and is adapted to dry climates.
 This bee has a black-brown and orange striated abdomen and black-brown thorax with orange fur.